/arc:ideate

 What it does

 Ideate is a conversation with a thinking partner who's already read your code.
-You describe what you want, it asks clarifying questions, and together you arrive at a concrete design—user flows, data models, edge cases.
+You describe what you want, it asks clarifying questions, and together you arrive at a concrete feature spec: user flows, data models, edge cases, constraints, and implementation posture.
 Review happens throughout—scope checks early, approach validation mid-flow, simplification at every step.

 Why it exists